keithfma/keithfma.github.io/_posts/2018-08-07-introducing-parasol.md

-To account for shade cast by trees, I set the insolation at all pixels where the upper surface is higher than the lower surface (i.e., where the user will be walking below some object) and set it to the minumum observed insolation in the scene.
+To account for shade cast by trees, I set the insolation at all pixels where the upper surface is higher than the lower surface (i.e., where the user will be walking below some object) and set it to the minimum observed insolation in the scene.
 A more sophisticated approach might account for sunlight angling in under the trees, or for the changing leaf cover in each season, but these features were sadly out of scope for this quick project.